 After obtaining a degree in Behavioural Science, Glenys turned her attention to animal protection and is a quiet force behind many of the historic changes in Australian animal policy.

 Glenys has contributed to numerous national reviews of Codes of Practice and animal welfare laws in each State and Territory.
 She was one of the instigators behind the Australian Animal Welfare Strategy – first endorsed in 2004 – and the more recent Australian Animal Welfare Standards for Poultry, which will see battery cages for egg-laying hens phased out across the country.

-Glenys has also worked to achieve greater protection for animals through representation on various Government and industry standards committees including the Australian National Consultative Committee on Animal Welfare Advisory Committee (advising the Federal and State Agriculture Ministers) and, the Victorian and Tasmanian Animal Welfare Advisory Committees., and Institutional Animal Ethics committees.
+Glenys has also worked to achieve greater protection for animals through representation on various Government and industry standards committees, including the Australian National Consultative Committee on Animal Welfare (advising Federal and State Agriculture Ministers), the Victorian and Tasmanian Animal Welfare Advisory Committees, and Institutional Animal Ethics committees.